AstroKriel/astrokriel.github.io/_pages/projects.md

 author_profile: true
 classes: wide
 intro:
-  - excerpt: "In my spare time I enjoy learning new things.
-Here I highlight a few fun, small projects."
+  - excerpt: "In my spare time I enjoy learning new things, and then turning those things into small projects."

 feature_row:
 - image_path: /assets/geodesic.gif
   title: "Geodesics in 3D Point Clouds"
-  excerpt: "The A-star algorithm is a fast and effective searching algorithm.
-Here I navigate a point cloud that I generated for the gyroid function.
-Marching cubes gives the surface of the gyroid isosurface (vertices and faces), and a KD-Tree defines how points are connected in space."
+  excerpt: "I implemented an A-star algorithm to navigate through a point cloud generated for the gyroid function.
+The surface of the gyroid isosurface is obtained using marching cubes, and a KD-Tree defines the spatial connections between points."

 - image_path: /assets/mandelbulb.gif
   title: "Ray Marching a Mandelbulb"
-  excerpt: "Ray marching is an efficient method to rendering simple scenes, like this mandelbulb (a 3D fractal), which has an infinite about of detail hiding on its surface."
+  excerpt: "Ray marching is an efficient method for rendering scenes like this mandelbulb (a 3D fractal), which has an infinite about of small-scale detail on its surface."

 - image_path: /assets/mandelbrot.png
   title: "Zoom-in of the Mandelbrot"
-  excerpt: "The mandelbrot is the hello world of the fractal world.
-Here I play around with Blinn-Phong shading for the escape time of the bla."
+  excerpt: "The mandelbrot is a classic.
+Here I play around with rendering a zoomed-in section of the fractal with Blinn-Phong shading for the fractal's escape time."

 - image_path: /assets/circles.gif
   title: "Circle Packing"
-  excerpt: "Circles on circles on circles!
-Thats it."
+  excerpt: "Circles on circles on circles!"

 - image_path: /assets/chopsticks.png
   title: "Solving Chopsticks"
-  excerpt: "[Chopsticks](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2021-2022/Makalah/Makalah-IF2211-Stima-2022-K1%20(56).pdf) is a fun game I learned when I was kid.
-I brute force this game and show that there are 557 unique game states.
-Blue and red points indicate that player 1 and 2 won, respectively, and green and yellow indicates that it is these player's turn to make the next move.
-SInce chopsticks is a periodic game, branches that end without a win indicate that a game would continue on another branch."
+  excerpt: "I brute force solve [Chopsticks](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2021-2022/Makalah/Makalah-IF2211-Stima-2022-K1%20(56).pdf), using various searching algorithms, to show the game has only 557 unique game states, with a max branch depth of 13.
+(Colours correspond with outcomes and player turns)."
 ---

 {% include feature_row id="intro" type="center" %}